Wispr Flow Pricing 2026: Plans, Cost & Is It Worth It?

 Wispr Flow pricing in 2026 has four tiers: Basic is free with a 2,000 word-per-week cap, Pro is $15/month billed monthly or $12/month billed annually ($144/year), Teams is $12/user/month billed monthly or $10/user/month billed annually (3-seat minimum), and Enterprise is quoted separately.
 All new accounts include a 14-day Pro trial with no credit card required.
 There is no lifetime option (source: wisprflow.ai/pricing, verified 2026-04-14).

 This guide breaks down every plan, the free-vs-Pro differences, the 3-year total cost, hidden costs tied to the Trustpilot 2.7/5 reliability gap, and who should pick which tier.
-If you are weighing subscription versus a one-time payment, Voibe runs Whisper on-device on Mac for $99 lifetime — less than one year of Wispr Flow Pro.
+If you are weighing subscription versus a one-time payment, Voibe transcribes on Mac โ on-device or via a private, zero-retention open-source cloud, your choice โ for $149 lifetime, less than one year of Wispr Flow Pro.

 Key Takeaways